minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 	}

-Although computers are very fast these days and this optimization may not be immediately noticeable, it’s important to look for opportunities to improve design.
+Although computers are very fast these days and this optimization may not be immediately noticeable, it's important to look for opportunities to improve design.
 These little optimizations can add up over time.
-One of the problem sets we’ve done in years past was writing a spellchecker in C with the goal of making it as fast as possible.
+One of the problem sets we've done in years past was writing a spellchecker in C with the goal of making it as fast as possible.
 An optimization like this might save a few milliseconds of runtime!